aroemen/service-bus-tui/README.md

 Select an authentication method, choose a namespace, and browse your Service Bus resources.

+## Emulator Support

+Supports the [Azure Service Bus emulator](https://learn.microsoft.com/en-us/azure/service-bus-messaging/overview-emulator) running in Docker.
+Select **Emulator (localhost)** from the auth menu for default port.

+**Limitation**: Total message count is unavailable (SDK bug) — page indicator shows "?" but pagination works normally.

 ## Requirements

-- Go 1.21+
+- Go 1.24+
-- Azure subscription with Service Bus namespaces
+- Azure subscription with Service Bus namespaces (or the local emulator)
 - For Azure CLI auth: `az login` must be completed beforehand
+- For Emulator: Docker with the [Service Bus emulator](https://github.com/Azure/azure-service-bus-emulator-installer) running